InnerSourceCommons/InnerSourcePatterns/README.md

 #### Pattern Drafts (proven, not yet fully reviewed)

+* [Assisted Compliance](https://github.com/paypal/InnerSourcePatterns/pull/74) - *Helping repo owners be compliant by writing their CONTRIBUTING.md for them as a pull request.*
 * [Reluctance to Receive Contributions](https://docs.google.com/document/d/13QDN-BpE_BixRFVGjao32n4Ctim0ROXAHbBWMBOijb4/edit) - *Core owner of shared asset is reluctant to take contributions due to the required maintenance that comes with them.*
 * [What Before How or Services Documentation](https://docs.google.com/document/d/1_N1wsQeDusfIcNy-O2ZXenY3PL7ZbvkUDRZxGUuegZw/edit?usp=drive_web) - *A lack of common understanding between different management tiers creates funding barriers and increases the risk that solutions will not deliver required business outcomes.*
 * [Overcome Acquisition Based Silos - Developers](https://github.com/paypal/InnerSourceCommons/wiki/Overcome-Acquisition-based-Silos)